 The certificate programs in Information Technology and Management requires the successful completion of 12 credit hours (4 courses).

-The ITM Certificate Program is available to domestic and international students:
+The ITM Graduate Certificate Program is available to domestic and international students:

 Domestic students are those who are U.S. citizens or U.S. permanent residents.
 This includes U.S. nationals living overseas in military or diplomatic zones.